5 from 1 vote

 • Easter sprinkles – You can add these as an optional garnish.

-How to Make Easter Rice Krispie Treats
+How to Make Easter Rice Krispies Treats

 • Step Two: In a medium saucepan over low heat, melt the salted butter.

-• Step Three: Once the butter has melted, add mini marshmallows and marshmallow fluff to the pan and stir constantly until the marshmallow fluff mixes in with the butter and everything is melted, combined and smooth.
+• Step Three: Once the butter has melted, add mini marshmallows and marshmallow fluff to the pan and stir constantly until the marshmallow fluff mixes in with the butter and everything is melted, combined, and smooth.

 • Step Five: Gently, but quickly, fold in the chopped Easter marshmallow Peeps, Easter chocolate eggs, and chocolate robin eggs.